Official Pool Table Lighting Buying Guide

 You can have multi-shade lights with 2, 3, 4, 5 or even 6 shades on it.
 They often hang from a chain or a rod, which is adjustable to the desired length.
 Since these lights typically hang from more than one chain / rod, they offer better weight distribution from its hanging point.

-Confident in your abilities to pick a good light?
+Ready to pick out your dream pool table light?
 Shop 100’s of pool table lights now!